 - Print magazine and newspaper ads

-- Direct mail: you can actually buy lists of people (google “direct mail lists”).
+- Direct mail: you can actually buy lists of people (Google “direct mail lists”).

 - TV ads: mostly used for branding

-- Posters (in taxi, train stations, airports)
+- Posters (in taxis, train stations, airports)

 - Radio ads

 A few principles to guide your use of offline ads

 Questions to ask yourself: